 1. Putting up collateral

 Some lending companies might not require a credit check if you applied for a secured loan.
 That is, you provide companies like BizLoansFast with some form of asset, usually valuable items like the title of your car, that will serve as collateral until the loan is fully paid.
 This minimizes the risk for lenders if in case you can’t pay the loan.
+Especially if you’re a student and have a bank account or student debit card like the ones MOS offers.

 2. Paying higher fees and interest